targendaz2/Mac-Set-Default-Apps/README.md

 ### As a Jamf Script
 **Note:** I assume these instructions will also work for MDM services other than Jamf, I just only have familiarity with Jamf

-1. Copy the contents of [payload/msda.py](https://github.com/targendaz2/Mac-Set-Default-Apps/blob/master/payload/msda.py) into a new Jamf script
+1. Copy the contents of [payload/msda.py](https://github.com/targendaz2/Mac-Set-Default-Apps/blob/master/payload/msda.py) into a new Jamf script.
-2. Set the `JAMF` variable to `True` in the User-Editable Settings section
+2. In the script's User-Editable Settings section, set the `JAMF` variable to `True`.

 ## Usage
-**Note:** If using MSDA as a Jamf script, you would add these arguments in the Parameter 4 text field when assigning the script to a policy, excluding the initial `msda`
+**Note:** If using MSDA as a Jamf script, add these arguments in the Parameter 4 text field when assigning the script to a policy, excluding the initial `msda`

 ### Base Usage
 ```